thk123/se4be-website/index.md

 This seminar can be tweaked to use different source control software, hosting options to match your existing workflows.
 Please get in touch with me and we can customise this talk to meet your needs and match your skills.

-### Automated Tests
+### Seminar B: Automated Tests

 Automated tests are one of the most powerful tools in a developers toolkit.
+My motto forged from years of practical experience is _code that isn't tested does not work_ as expected.

-By writing little bits of code that test specific portions of your piece of software, you free yourself up from having to constantly re-test your changes by hand.
-It also improves the overall reliability of the software when you have multiple people working on the same project.
+Learning to write automated tests will free the domain experts from having to constantly re-test changes by hand.
+It will also improve the overall reliability of the software, particuarly when you have multiple people working on the same project.

+**Learn to write tests to eliminate new bugs and speed up development in the process.**

-This seminar will explain all the ways in which automated tests are indispensable.
-It will cover how to write tests, even when the code is complicated, with plenty of Python examples.
+This seminar will explain all the ways in which automated tests are essential.
+It will cover how to write tests, even when the code is complicated, with plenty of examples.

-**In my experience I have seen that code that isn't tested does not work as the writer intends.
-Learning to write tests will help your software development process be more correct in the long term, and faster in the short term.**

 #### Technologies